sean1rose/coderbyte/README.md

 Anywho, I'm going to put these up one by one, as I have to run through them all again anyways.
 Gotta be able to get these coded within 5 minutes foo!

 Note: Doing this helped me in 2 ways - #1: it forced me to go through each challenge over and over again until I engrained the rules to be taken from each one.
-Explaining and teaching helps you learn the materials.
+Explaining and teaching helps you consolidate what you've learned (helps you gain mastery of the material).
 And #2: this is the first real "project" I used github with.
 So I learned github basics such as: git add and git commit -m and git push -u origin master.
+Coming from someone who didn't know diddly-squat about github, learning the basics gives me all the confidence in the world!.. not really, but it's a start